Skip to content

 Job Methods

-When you receive a job from consume or pop, you have three methods:
+When you receive a job from consume or pop, you have these methods:

-• job.complete() -- mark the job as done
+• job.complete() -- mark the job as done.
+Terminal: the job is removed and never comes back.

 python